-- Kwan Chan (Executive Chair) - Marco Arosti (MD/Chief Executive Officer) - Yiu Man Lo (Independent Non-Executive Director) - James S. Barrie (Independent Non-Executive Director and Company Secretary)
+• Kwan Chan (Executive Chair)

+- Marco Arosti (Chief Executive Officer) - Yiu Man Lo (Independent Non-Executive Director) - James S. Barrie (Independent Non-Executive Director and Company Secretary)

-This will be the first Remuneration Report to be submitted by the Company for approval at the Annual General Meeting.
+This will be the Remuneration Report to be submitted by the Company for approval at the Annual General Meeting.

-A Remuneration Philosophy
+A. Remuneration Philosophy

 Key management personnel ("KMP") have authority and responsibility for planning, directing and controlling the activities of the Group.
-Key management personnel comprise the Directors of the Company and its MD/Chief Executive Officer.
-The performance of the Group depends upon the quality of its key management personnel.
+KMP comprise the Directors of the Company and its Chief Executive Officer.
+The performance of the Group depends upon the quality of its KMP.
 To prosper, the Group must attract, motivate and retain appropriately skilled directors and executives.